 At one time, there were over 100 cabins in Fish Canyon.
 Unfortunately, they were all destroyed by fire and flood but remnants of some of the cabins are still visible from the trail.
-The last stretch to the waterfalls is an uphill.
+The last stretch to the waterfalls is uphill.
 Watch those little paws on rocky terrain!
 A bit of scrambling is required in one short section but it’s very doable.

 It was no longer overcast and the blue sky was stunning against the canyon.
 And by now, more hikers were on the trail.
-A group after a group after another group… I am not sure if it had anything to do with the Earth Day being the day before but we came across LOTS of hikers on the way back and Xena wasn’t the only 4-legged hiker any more.
+A group after a group after another group… I am not sure if it had anything to do with the Earth Day was the day before but we came across LOTS of hikers on the way back and Xena wasn’t the only 4-legged hiker any more.

 Good to Know:

-- Hike date: 4.23.16
+- Hike Date: 4.23.16

-- Elevation gain: 844 ft
+- Elevation Gain: 844 ft

 - Trailhead: 34.157175, -117.923836 (copy/paste in to your GPS app)